gbv/paia/paia.md

 ### Response headers {.unnumbered}

-Both PAIA core and PAIA auth servers SHOULD include the following HTTP response
+PAIA core and PAIA auth servers SHOULD include the following HTTP response
 headers:

 Content-Language
   : The language of textual response fields

-Content-Type
-  : The value `application/json` or `application/json; charset=utf-8` for
-    JSON response; the value `application/javascript` or
-    `application/javascript; charset=utf-8` for JSONP response

 X-OAuth-Scopes
   : A space-separated list of [scopes], the current token has authorized,